maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         A window can only have at most one edit toolbar at a time, so the previous toolbar (if any) is replaced after calling this function.

-        :param: toolbar: A :class:`EditToolbar` , or None to remove the current one.
+        :param toolbar: A :class:`EditToolbar` , or None to remove the current one.

         .. versionadded 2.2